latest nhpb_banner 1__compressed

 • Medical care is coordinated by Human Services, including government programs such as Medicaid.

 Many other programs are coordinated by the Minnesota Department of Human Services.
+They also coordinate with the social security administration.
 The financial support is focused on low income residents.
 Call 1-800-657-3698.

 Career and Employment Services are handled by the Workforce Development Unit.
 This group can help people prepare for, find and retain a job.
 There are also Services for Seniors that are blind or impaired.
 Additional benefits are offered by the Assistive and Adaptive Technology Unit.
 They provide technology services that help people in school, on the job or at home.
 The main office is at 2200 University Avenue, Saint Paul, MN 55114.
 Dial (800) 652-9000.